nrathifa/INFO3305_GROUP_PROJECT_G5/README.md

   - User Profile: View and edit profile information, such as name, email, and password.

    &nbsp; 3.3 Book Management
-   - Create Book Entries: Add new books by providing details such as title, author, genre and reading status.
+   - Create Book Entries: Add new books by providing details such as title, author, genre and date published.
    - Read/View Book Entries: Display list of books in the user’s library with options to add or view detailed information for each book.
-   - Update Book Entries: Enable users to edit the status of their reading.
    - Delete Book Entries: Allow users to remove books from their library.

    &nbsp; 3.4 Additional Features